Ed O'Brien: Influences

 O'Brien's earliest guitar influence was Andy Summers of the Police, particularly his use of delay and chorus effects on "Walking on the Moon".
 His other influences include Peter Buck of R.E.M, Paul Weller of the Jam, Johnny Marr of the Smiths, John McGeoch of Magazine and Siouxsie and the Banshees, the Edge of U2 and Will Sergeant of Echo & the Bunnymen.
 O'Brien admired how these guitarists created "space" rather than playing conventional solos.
 He said: "They were great guitarists, but they weren't lead guitarists ...
 My favourite guitarists know when not to play.
 Then you make more of it when you do play.
 Make it count."

 O'Brien cited the American band Phish as an influence on his solo shows, saying: "[They're] like a jazz band; they are willing to take risks for a moment of musical transcendence.
 That's what I'm after — I want to tap into that."
-He cited the music of Brazil, such as the music of Carnival and Jorge Ben, as an influence on Earth.
-Other influences included Earth, Wind & Fire, Arcade Fire, Underworld, Bill Withers, Talking Heads and the "Celtic, folky" music of Led Zeppelin.
+Influences on Earth include Earth, Wind & Fire, Arcade Fire, Underworld, Bill Withers, Talking Heads, the "Celtic, folky" music of Led Zeppelin, and the music of Brazil, such as the music of Carnival and Jorge Ben.

+Politics and activism

+In 2009, along with the musicians Dave Rowntree, Jazzie B, Billy Bragg, Mark Kelly, Master Shortie and Kate Nash, O'Brien co-founded the Featured Artists Coalition, a nonprofit organisation set up to protect the rights of featured musicians, particularly in the digital age.
+In 2014, O'Brien and Selway signed an open letter protesting a ban on guitars in British prisons and stating that music was important for rehabilitation.
+In April 2019, O'Brien joined the RSPB Let Nature Sing project, which aimed to get birdsong into the UK charts to raise awareness of the decline in Britain's birdlife.

+In February 2025, O'Brien spoke about climate change at São Paulo International Music Week.
+O'Brien was one of more than 1,000 musicians to support Is This What We Want?, an album of silence released that February protesting the use of unlicensed copyrighted work to train AI.
+O'Brien criticised Israel following the outbreak of the Gaza war and expressed support for Palestinians, calling for the release of hostages and a ceasefire.
+In August 2026, O'Brien, Yorke and Selway were among 211 artists to sign a letter calling for the prime minister, Andy Burnham, to reject proposals for further drilling in the Rosebank oil and gas field.